Christian Life School

 Christian Life School is an independent, evangelical, interdenominational, co-educational, college-preparatory school located in Kenosha, Wisconsin, in the United States.
 It has 759 students, from Prekindergarten to 12th grade, and 54 teachers.

-The school was founded in 1977 by Journey Church, and they currently have over 650 alumni.
-Mrs. Wright is the principal of the Upper School, and Christie Gould is the principal of the Elementary School.
-The Administrator is Dr. Jeff Bogaczyk.
+The school was founded in 1977 by Journey Church.
+The Administrator is Jeff Bogaczyk.
 The Upper School has a student/teacher ratio of 11 to 1, with an average class size of 15.

-The school's mission statement is:

-Preparing students spiritually, socially and academically to impact their world for God.